If you find yourself frequently asking the following questions, then here’s your chance to frequently read some answers.

 Where can I see sample pages from Mossby’s Magic Carpet Handbook?
 Here’s a good place, on publisher The Innovation Press’s website.
 (Scroll down.)

 Is it true that a young reader asked the U.S. military to say whether the information in this book is correct?
 Young Lily and her mother, in Ohio, sent a letter to the 180th Fighter Wing of the Ohio National Guard asking whether its pilots really face the G forces that the handbook says, along with many other questions about how military pilots’ experience compares with magic carpet riders’.
 Commander Doyle and others answered in a series of videos; our favorites are Episode 1 (concerning G-forces), Episode 2 (“If you … were sitting on your jet like on a flying carpet, what would that feel like?”), Episode 3 (with the ever popular “poopy-suit” explanation), Episode 7 ( “How many “oops” do pilots get before they can’t fly anymore?”), and Episode 8 (how high military pilots fly, what happens if they hit a bird, and seeing St. Elmo’s fire).
+And definitely don’t miss the final episode, in which the magic carpet rider’s Code of Conduct is compared to the U.S. Airman’s Creed.

 Did you illustrate the book?
 I wish!
 The beautiful illustrations in this book are the creations of artist Alejandro Lee.